-Believe it or not, a diamond website can operate without possessing any physical stones within their inventory.
+Believe it or not, a diamond business (both online and offline) can operate without possessing any physical stones within their inventory.
 You see, the majority of online vendors (e.g. the largest retailer, Blue Nile) utilize a virtual inventory system which is basically a list that vendors download from their supplier’s database.

 A Typical Result Page of Using a Search Tool – Should You Shop Purely Based on Numbers?

-Tip: Narrow down your selection to 3 choices based on HCA scores/grading reports/proportions first.
-Click here for a quick and easy tutorial on using the HCA software… Then, make your request known to live support and get them to call in the diamonds for a review.
+Tip: Narrow down your selection by filtering the round cut diamonds for ideal cut proportions, eyecleanliness and grading reports.
+Then, make your request known to live support and get them to call in the diamonds for a review.

 The entire process usually takes around 2-3 working days.
 What I like about their service is that the ideal scope images also comes with a synopsis report from a professional gemologist.
 This will help you better understand the optical performance of your shortlisted diamonds.